 The nine best blogging platforms on the market are:

-- WordPress.org – best for flexible, custom blogs and tech-savvy bloggers
+- WordPress.org – great for flexible, custom blogs and tech-savvy bloggers

-- Weebly – best for building a blog quickly and easily
+- Weebly – number one for building a blog quickly and easily

-- Wix – best for combining a blog with a website
+- Wix – perfect for combining a blog with a website

-- Squarespace – best for stunning designs and creative blogs
+- Squarespace – stunning blog designs and images

-- Tumblr – best for sharing short-form, clickable content
+- Tumblr – ideal for sharing short-form, clickable content

 - Strikingly – best for simple, stylish, one-page blogs

-- SITE123 – best for blogging with a helping hand
+- SITE123 – great if you need a helping hand building a blog

 So what can these blogging platforms actually do?
 It’s pretty simple really – they let you create your very own blog, publish posts, and share your content on social media.
 You can use images or videos in your posts, and integrate social feeds directly onto your site.